Sony Might Have PG-13 Plans For ‘Venom’ After All

 Move trailers for Marvel’s upcoming Spider-Man spinoff, Venom, have truly impressed a lot of fans.
 Furthermore, in the wake of movies like Deadpool and its sequel, excitement has loomed about the prospect of an R-rating for such a movie.

-At 2018 San Diego Comic-Con panel, director Ruben Fleisher assured fans he was going for an R rating, however that no-longer appears to be the case.
+At 2018 San Diego Comic-Con panel, director Ruben Fleisher assured fans he was going for an R rating, but that no longer appears to be the case.

 According to a report from Indiewire, Sony may still wish to keep the movie PG-13, especially considering the potential for crossover titles in the future.